AugustoBSimionato/Tip-Calculator/README.md

 ## About this project:
 It's a simple app to calculate the tip amount created during the google kotlin course.
+The project folders is on the branch master.

 <div align="center">
   <img src="https://user-images.githubusercontent.com/72254418/187226664-0820a564-8e01-434c-aa78-b77da5a33657.png">